patojoke/gettt/Full-list-of-get5-cvars.md

 - ``get5_time_to_start``: time (in seconds) teams have to ready up before forfeiting the match, 0=unlimited
 - ``get5_time_to_make_knife_decision``: time (in seconds) a team has to make a !stay/!swap decision after winning knife round, 0=unlimited
 - ``get5_veto_countdown``: time (in seconds) to countdown before veto process commences
+- ``get5_end_match_on_empty_server``: whether the match is ended with no winner if all players leave (note: this will happen even if all players disconnect even in warmup with the intention to reconnect!)

 ## Backup system